mhmdalkhyyt/research-distributed-systems/Momme_anteckningar/speaking.md

     Clients workspaces are hosted on a viritual environment where redundancy is taken into consideration.

+    Tech giants has been providing service to their tech-needing market, companies or individual clientele.

+    Companies are in demand to upgrade their business operations with technological aid, and they save on costs.

 ### Business model

+    [SLIDE 6]

-    A cloud service provider, offers services to customers with a variety of payment methods, such as "pay as you go" structure.
+    Cloud service providers, offers services to customers with a variety of payment methods, such as "pay as you go" structure to a broad diverse pool of clients.

     The clientele spans from private individuals storing their vacation pictures, spanning to small, medium or bigger companies with various needs such as dashboards, platforms, storage, managing systems, etc.

     Potential customers can be companies that need to upgrade their business with technologies for their operations.

-### Edge computing

-    As aforementioned a usage of cloud based computing is to remotly operate an enviorment with multiple connected client-devices.
+    A usage of cloud based computing is to remotly operate an enviorment with multiple connected client-devices.
 These devices are connected to the network.

     The devices complexity range is vast:
     1. Simple sensors providing readings to a host device where computation is done.